 - you have a head injury

-The administration of EI will enable your airway to completely open.
+EI makes your airway open completely.
 This allows oxygen to pass freely to and from your lungs as you breathe.

-In most cases where EI must be performed, the patient will be under general anesthesia.
-Though most healthy people do not have any problems with general anesthesia, there is a small risk of long-term complications and, very rarely, death.
-These risks largely depend upon your general health and the type of procedure you are undergoing.
+In most cases, you’ll be under general anesthesia during the procedure.
+This means that you’ll be asleep as the tube is inserted.
+Healthy individuals usually don’t have any problems with general anesthesia, but there’s a small risk of long-term complications.
+These risks largely depend on your general health and the type of procedure you’re undergoing.

 Factors that may increase your risk of complications include:

-- medical conditions that involve your lungs, kidneys, or heart
+- problems with your lungs, kidneys, or heart

-- family history of adverse reactions to anesthesia
+- a family history of adverse, or bad, reactions to anesthesia

 - sleep apnea